 - 1. In the New Job or Edit Job Wizard, click Workload in the left pane. - 2.
 On the workload page, select Capture / Replay Test from the drop-down list. - 3.
 Select Replay load from SQL Server trace table. - 4.
 Click the Select Test button. - 5.
 In the SQL Server Authentication dialog, enter the host name and connection information for the database containing the trace table to import. - To instruct Benchmark Factory to search for available hosts, click Refresh.
 Then select a host from the list. - 6.
 Click Next. - 7.
 Select a database from the Select a Database drop-down list. - 8.
 Select a table from the Select a Table drop-down list. - 9.
 Click Next.
-The SQL Server Trace Processing dialog displays. - 10.
-Click Finish.
+The SQL Server Trace Processing dialog displays.

+- 10. Click Finish.
 The test is added to the workload and the test Summary page displays. - 11.
 On the Summary page, click each link to go directly to that option to modify it. - 12.
 To jump to the Test Options tab, click Test Options at the bottom of the Summary page.
 Review the following for more information:

 Tab Description Transactions tab Modify the transactions and the transaction mix for the test.
 For a custom test, add transactions.
-See Transactions Tab on page 108 for more information.
+See Transactions Tab on page 114 for more information.
 Options tab Enable scaling for the user scenario.
-See Options Tab (Capture/Replay) on page 114 for more information.
+See Options Tab (Capture/Replay) on page 120 for more information.
+Timing tab User Startup-Select one of the following options: Start all users as quickly as possible-Starts all users immediately after a test begins.
+Start all users at even intervals for-Sets the amount of time in which to start all users at even intervals.
+The interval duration is equal to this value divided by the number of users.
+Start a new user every [n] seconds-Starts a new user, then waits the [n] number of seconds before starting the next user.
 Advanced tab Specify Repository options, error handling, and connect/disconnect options for the test.
-See Advanced Tab on page 113 for more information.
+See Advanced Tab on page 119 for more information.